 You can use the tool to simply view the current color scheme of a skin.
-If you do not select anything in the skin and simply open the tool, you’ll see something similar to the image above which is showing the color scheme of the simplex skin.
+If you do not select anything in the skin and simply open the tool, you’ll see something similar to the image above which is showing the color scheme of the silhouette skin.

-Change the color scheme of entire skin
+Change the color scheme of an entire skin

 You can use the built-in simplex skin to test with.

 Open the Color Tool without anything selected in the skin.

 Follow instructions for Change the color of multiple elements.

 Output to test the change.

 Change the rest of the colors, if needed, by using the Change the color of a single element instructions.